 Dawn joined Watsi on April 14th, 2013.
 Five years ago, Dawn joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Dawn's most recent donation supported Ryan, an active and joyful boy from Kenya, to fund corrective surgery for his birth condition.
+Dawn's most recent donation supported Mercy, a bright second grader from Kenya, to fund clubfoot surgery so she can grow up healthy and active.

 Dawn has funded healthcare for 100 patients in 14 countries.